ctaymor/ctaymor-tech/content/posts/deploying-a-blog-with-hugo-travis-and-gae.md

 	echo "no-op makefile for travis"
 ```

-Add a basic, empty golang .travis.yml file like so:
+Add a basic, empty golang .travis.yml file in your root dir like so:

 ```yaml
 language: go